The Bankrate promise

 According to Jim Quiggle, communications director for the Coalition Against Insurance Fraud (CAIF), insurance fraud is a “major league crime involving a wide variety of schemes.”
 Even as an everyday driver, it could help to know what it looks like.

-Types of car insurance fraud
+Common types of car insurance fraud

-Each year, about 1.5 million air bags inflate during crashes, saving thousands of lives.
-During the repair process, at least a small percentage of those deployed air bags will be replaced with counterfeits — which can be life-threatening.
+Between 2016 and 2017, frontal airbags are reported to have saved an average of 2,790 lives per year, according to the National Highway Traffic Safety Administration (NHTSA).
+However, during the repair process, at least a small percentage of those deployed airbags will be replaced with counterfeits — which can be life-threatening.

-The National Insurance Crime Bureau says common types of staged crashes include:
+NICB says common types of staged crashes include:

 - Swoop and squat: Two vehicles trap a victim in a rear-end collision.